ag88/embtomcatwebdav/src/site/mark-pre/README.md

 ![screenshot in a browser](web/UploadServPhone.jpg "Upload on a phone")
 Upload servlet on a phone web browser

-- If you close the QR Code Gui window, you could open that window again, by double clicking the icon from the systray
+- If you close the QR Code Gui window, you could open that window again, by double clicking the icon from the system tray

 - To stop/shutdown embtomcatwebdav, simply click the 'stop' icon on the toolbar, or select 'File > stop server and exit' from the menu.